 Using neurofeedback, the brain learns to regulate its activity by playing games or watching videos as part of a training program.
 Over time, the ability to control the brain waves can be applied in real world situations, for instance, by helping them relax in stressful situations, or concentrate during class.

 Neurofeedback is a form of therapy, not a medication, and therefore is non-invasive and has little to no negative side effects.
 The electrodes simply monitor brain waves using EEG, and the client receives feedback instantly based on the EEG readings.
 Like every form of exercise, neurofeedback requires regular training.
-Most studies have found that patients start seeing improvements after 5-10 sessions, and a full course of treatment is usually between 30 and 40 sessions.
+Most studies have found that patients start seeing improvements after 5-10 sessions, and a full course of training is usually between 30 and 40 sessions.
 Studies have shown that after completing a complete neurofeedback program, patients experienced improvements which lasted years.